kshchuk/golang-course-and-practice/backend-master-class-udemy/readme.md

 # Masterclass Backend Web Service Implementation

-This repository contains the implementation of the backend web service I've built during the course.
+This repository contains the implementation of the backend web service I'm building during the course.

 ## Course Recap